 | Examples | AWS Lambda, Google Functions | Firebase, AWS Amplify | Heroku, Google App Engine | AWS EC2, Azure VM |

-Benefits of Serverless Architecture
+What are the Benefits of Serverless Architecture?

 Serverless architecture offers numerous benefits that make it an attractive option for modern application development: